-Lettuce, scientific name Lactuca sativa, is a member of the daisy family Asteraceae, but is usually cultivated as a leaf vegetable.
+Lettuce, scientific name Lactuca sativa, is a member of the daisy family Asteraceae (Compositae), but is usually cultivated as a leaf vegetable.

 It is a temperate annual or biennial plant that can be eaten either raw, such as in salads, sandwiches, hamburgers, and tacos and several other dishes, or cooked, especially in Asian cuisine.

 The plant gets its latin name Lactuca because it produces a milky juice, the name is ultimately derived from “lac” meaning milk.

 Different Lettuce Leaf Colours Photograph by Asdfawev, CC.

 Lettuce is a fast growing plant, with either compactly growing or loose leaves, that range in color from reddish brown to light green.
 There are five main types of lettuce as follows:

 Grand Rapids Lettuce Photograph by Jeremy Bronson

 Although lettuces are quite easy to grow, they will thrive better in the ideal conditions.
 They need at least six hours of sun per day and loose, good, rich soil to grow well.

 Ideally prepare the plot two to three weeks in advance, and amend it with rotted manure or organic compost.
 The soil should be able to retain moisture to keep these shallow-rooted veggies happy.
 For gardens with poor soil, build a raised bed and fill it with a mixture of compost, manure and topsoil.
 You can also opt for planting lettuce in containers, or pots that are at least four inches (10 cm) deep.